addozhang/obsidian-confluence-converter/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/addozhang/obsidian-confluence-converter/releases) page.
-2. Extract the contents into the `.obsidian/plugins` folder in your vault.
+1. Search for "Confluence Converter" in the Obsidian Community Plugins browser.
+2. Install the plugin.
-3. Enable the plugin from the Obsidian settings.
+3. Enable the plugin in the Obsidian settings.
+4. Use the plugin command to convert Markdown content to Confluence Wiki Markup.

 ## Usage